 Mr van Niekerk is a qualified actuary with more than 20 years of industry experience.
 He served as Chief Investment Officer of Citadel, the South African wealth manager, after which he became CEO of Peregrine Holdings, a JSE-listed financial services firm.
-Mr van Niekerk joined Regarding Capital Management (Pty) Ltd in April 2013 is an owner and CEO of the RECM Group.
+Mr van Niekerk joined Regarding Capital Management (Pty) Ltd in April 2013 as an owner and CEO of the RECM Group.
+Mr van Niekerk is also a Non-Executive Director of Astoria Investments Ltd.